A very belated tribute to the neighbo(u)rhood(s) that launched me into London.

--Meet some farm animals at Spitalfields City Farm or Hackney City Farm.
+-You can meet some farm animals at Spitalfields City Farm or Hackney City Farm.
 Being at these two little pocket farms, both tucked away on quiet blocks, is like taking a mini-holiday from the city.
 Cheap, home-grown bites to eat are available if you work up an appetite petting the goats.

 -Not really a spot for good coffee, but head to Hanbury Hall for a calm and spacious workspace.
 Layered London is full of converted spaces: banks converted into bars, churches converted into homes.
 Hanbury Hall is an 18th-century chapel that’s been converted into performance space and a cafe, with pretty furniture and local art and plenty of well-tended plants.
 You do risk running into the odd event booked into the whole space, but mostly it’s just a nice sanctuary from the busy narrow streets outside.

 -A visit to the Whitechapel Gallery and its adjoined cafe (or one of the many pubs nearby) would be a great first date.
 I really want someone to have this date: a guy I was supposed to meet there cancelled on me one hour beforehand because “he got a phone call.”
 Anyway, it’s a small, quirky gallery so there’d be plenty to talk about and a natural progression to drinks afterward.
-I was pretty pleased with myself when I put it together.
+I was pretty pleased with myself when I put it together– he’s a fool.

 –Columbia Road Flower Market is almost unbearably crowded once it’s in full swing, but it’s still worth a visit for the atmospheric hawking and, of course, the beautiful flowers.

-The canal continues out of London into a system running all over the country, so it’s full of transient houseboats.
-It’s also dotted with locks that are amazing to watch in operation, cafes, and even a floating bookshop.
+The canal continues out of London into a system running all over the country, so it’s full of transient houseboats and segmented by working locks operated by both amateurs and experts.
+Its banks are dotted with cafes, pubs, mansions, a zoo, even a floating bookshop.
 The portion running through east London is lovely but relatively uneventful, though I can recommend starting here and walking west, perhaps kicking off the walk with “breakfast in bread” at The Barge House.

--The viewing areas at the top of the cartoonish Sky Garden nearby are always booked, but at the border of east London is a lesser-known option: Heron Tower.
+-The viewing areas at the top of the cartoonish Sky Garden nearby are always booked, but at the border of east London is a lesser-known overlook: Heron Tower.
 This is slightly cheating, because I almost don’t consider the Liverpool Street station area to really be East London – it’s technically within the “City”– but I’m including Heron Tower because it looks over the whole eastern expanse of London.
 Go up to one of the two bars/restaurants at the top of the tower at mid-day (or, for Duck and Waffle, in the middle of the night) for a dazzling view that will only set you back the cost of whatever beer or cocktail you choose to hold in your hand.
 The elevator ride alone, a dizzyingly rapid ascent, is worth it.

-I won’t miss the hipsters, or the vomit-splattered streets, or the trendy boutiques, or the depressing office complex construction sites, or the occasional meth-head, but I adore east London and am so glad I had the chance to live there.
+I won’t miss the hipsters, or the vomit-splattered streets, or the trendy boutiques, or the depressing under-construction office complexes, or the occasional meth-head, but I adore east London and am so glad I had the chance to live there.
 I can’t encapsulate its gritty charm: the delightful dive bars and historic pubs, the tiny music venues; the quirky bookstores, the remnants of ancient wall, all of the abandoned and repurposed time-flotsam and -jetsam.
 It’s not hard to imagine ghosts stalking its tangled streets, the bright and the living making too much noise, most of the time, to see them.